-While the majority of my time is spent making sure things are going to plan at Your Golf Travel HQ, from time to time I do get out onto the fairways too, and personally feel that the travel experiences below are among the very best the golf tourism market has to offer.
+While the majority of my time is spent making sure things are going to plan at Your Golf Travel HQ, from time to time I do get out onto the fairways too.
+The travel experiences below are, I believe, among the very best the golf tourism market has to offer.

-You could enjoy them too so here’s what I’ve enjoyed, and what’s still on the cards for My Summer in Golf; insider’s tips straight from behind the scenes at YGT!
+Here’s what I’ve enjoyed, and what’s still on the cards for My Summer in Golf - insider tips straight from behind the scenes at YGT!

 See you out on the fairways soon.